-Management considers that interest rate risk related to bank balances, Amounts placed in Residents' Accounts and financial product is insignificant.
+Management considers that interest rate risk related to bank balances is insignificant.

 (iii) Credit risk

 Credit risk refers to the risk that a customer or counterparty will default on its contractual obligations resulting in financial loss to the Group.
 The Group considers all elements of credit risk exposure such as counterparty default risk and sector risk for risk management purposes.